odin-loki/Wideband-White-Noise-Generator/README.md

 ## General
 Project most probably made using a IMPAT diode and decent oscillator circuits.
 White Noise may be generated using a Single Feedback Zener Diode.
 I still need to do some research on White Noise Generation.
 I cannot be bothered modulating anything.
 All design should be simple, cheap and making use of High Power Components that do simply what they are mathematically intended to do.

+## Notes 12/08/2024
+I implemented a Wideband Noise Generator with Chuas Circuit and primarily analogue controls using Claude AI.
+Looking at my past notes, theres a lot that can be done.

 ## Notes 29/02/2020
 Since I found a High Power Transistor/Amplifier.
 Pretty sure I just need to find some High Power RLC components and build an Oscillator and give it power.
 What I really need to do, is figure out how to make the Oscillator tunable, so I get the full 100 watts across the DC to 14 Ghz Spectrum.
 That is with a Varactor or Potentiometer.
 I want a feedback circuit, so when the frequency is high enough (14 Ghz) it will cutoff and rebegin at DC.
 Maybe off the Reactance of the LC components.
 I will research if frequency Based Multiplexing to RLC circuits is a thing.
 At any rate I found the Components I need to build such a circuit.
 I am not considering Wideband Resistors or Capacitors, I feel at a Larger level they are simple enough in design to handle Broadband whilst 0402 SMT sizes needs specialised design considerations and testing.
 (Make it High Power, Make it Chunky.)